drlinux/machinator/README.md

 Machinator
 ======

 Machinator is a bash tool for easily creating docker.io based containers with LEMP stack.
-There are two main contain ers that managing to full structure.
+There are two main containers that manages to the full structure.
 Firts of them is nginx-reverse-proxy container, second of them is mysql-container.
-Currently supporting Magento, Prestashop, Laravel and Wordpress projects. mynxer also able to clone your projects from any Git or SVN repository.
+Currently supporting Magento, Prestashop, Laravel and Wordpress projects.
+The project still in **beta and not production-ready**.

 ##How to install?